awsdocs/aws-doc-sdk-examples/ruby/README.md

 The code examples in this topic show you how to use the AWS SDK for Ruby Version 3 with AWS.

 The AWS SDK for Ruby Version 3 provides a Ruby API for AWS infrastructure services.
-Using the SDK, you can build applications on top of Amazon S3, Amazon EC2, Amazon DynamoDB, and more.
+Using the SDK, you can build applications on top of AWS services such as Amazon Simple Storage Service (Amazon S3), Amazon Elastic Compute Cloud (Amazon EC2), and Amazon DynamoDB.

 ## Types of code examples